 The quickest way to reach Sohra, is to catch a flight till Guwahati, travel by road (NH40) till Shillong, and then onward to Sohra along the State Highway 5 (SH5).
 The roads are an absolute delight to drive on.
 The roads in Meghalaya are in a league of their own!
 Excellent tarmac and proper signage.
 The road sense and discipline in the drivers makes driving here, even more pleasurable.

 The state highway from Shillong to Sohra passes through some small idyllic villages, which are all spick and span.
 Mawlyyong has a claim as being the cleanest village in the world, but dare I say, every other village in the state gives it a stiff competition for this title.

 One of highlights is the limestone cave systems developed over centuries.
 Some of the famous and ‘tourist’ friendly caves are – Mawsmai, Lawshynna and Mawmluh.
 All these are pretty elaborate with narrow passages at places.
 It is an experience you should not miss if you are going that way.

 The other obvious highlights of Sohra or Cherrapunjee are the numerous waterfalls that dot the surrounding hills.
 Some of the most famous ones being – Noh-Kalikai Falls, Seven sisters Falls (called so as there are 7 parallel streams of water falling), Noh-Sngithiang Falls, Kynrem Falls, Dain-Thlen Falls etc.

-Finally, if you do stay for a longer time, don’t miss these lesser known gems – Ka Khoh Ramhah, Thangkharang Park.
+If you stay here for a longer time, don’t miss these lesser known gems – Ka Khoh Ramhah, Thangkharang Park.
 The former, in local dialect means, clear view and that is exactly what you get from here.
 You can see almost as far as the plains of Bangladesh.
 Thangkharang Park offers a similar view and is pretty close to the Kynrem Falls.